gokulvanan/easyReports/README.md

 A nodejs based reporting framework

+##Prerequisistes
+ - node (if your on ubuntu sudo apt-get install node)
+ - npm  (if your on ubuntu sudo apt-get install npm )

 ##Install
 ```bash
 npm install -g easyrep
 ````
 Its recomended to use -g option so that easyrep is added to you /usr/bin directory.

 ##Quick Start